rickadkins/CleanData/README.md

 Make sure the files are in the working directory

-load in teh X_train.txt and X_Test.txt files combine into one data.frame called combine.df
+load in the X_train.txt and X_Test.txt files combine into one data.frame called combine.df

 Add a column to identify the source for the data.